 8. Advanced security techniques.
 Automate the deployment process and use private keys for data transfer.
 Limit access to the Magento Admin by updating the whitelist with the IP address of each authorized computer that will use the Admin and Magento Connect downloader.
 Do not install extensions directly on a production server.
 You can block or remove access to the /downloader directory.

-Use a two-factor authorization for admin logins.
-There are a number of extensions that are available from Magento Connect which provide additional security by requiring additional passcode generated on your phone.
-Be sure to review your server for development leftovers, and ensure that there are no accessible log files, tunnels to execute SQL, public visible '.git' directories, or other unprotected files not required, and may fall prey to an attack.
-Limit the outgoing connections to only those that are required such as payment integrations.
+Use a two-factor authorization for Admin logins.
+Many extensions are available from Magento Connect, which provide additional security by requiring additional passcode generated on your phone.
+Be sure to review your server for development leftovers, and ensure that there are no accessible log files, tunnels to execute SQL, public visible '.git' directories or other unprotected files not required, and may fall prey to an attack.
+Limit the outgoing connections to only those that are necessary, such as payment integrations.
 Additionally, be sure to use a web application firewall that analyzes traffic and discovers suspicious patterns.

 9. Hiring a Magento maintenance specialist.
-If you’re busy operating an eCommerce online business, then chances are, finding time to secure and maintain your Magento website is extremely challenging.
-This is when we would suggest hiring a company that specializes in Magento websites to maintain your website.
+If you're busy operating an eCommerce online business, then chances are, finding time to secure and maintain your Magento website is exceptionally challenging.
+Usually, here we suggest hiring a company that specializes in Magento websites to keep your site well.

-Below is a list of features which may be included in a Magento website maintenance package:
+Below is a list of features which to include in a Magento website maintenance package: